malik-aliyev-94/payday/README.md

 - More advanced JWT implementation (with refresh token, expiration etc.)
 - More advanced validating
 - In this project I have connected accounts and customers services to the same database for simplicity.
 It would be better to separate them also.
+- For deploying and testing to be easy we are not usung any Volume configuration with kubernetes.
+In real projects it is necessary for statefull pods (MySQL for ex.)
+- We are passing secrets as plain texts inside deployment configuration files.
+Kubernetes secretes must be used instead.